xemexpress/UniMemo/README.md

 #### Two-way Evaluation

 <div style="text-align: justify;">
 Users can evaluate the interections they had with others after the settlement.
-Good ratings are sepcified by a default sentence while reasons must be given to verify bad ratings.
+Good ratings are specified by a default sentence while reasons must be given to verify bad ratings.
 </div>

 | Offerer                            | Bypasser                         |